Sitebase/ads-proxy/README.md

 ![Diagram](diagram.png)

+## Requirements
+* Beckhoff PLC that has an ethernet connection and is connected to your LAN
+    * Make your you give the PLC a fixed IP address because this node server will need to know the IP address of the PLC
+    * Make sure you can ping the PLC from another computer
+* MQTT broker: you can install one on your own server or use one of the cloud MQTT broker providers
+* Local server that has NodeJS 6.4.0 installed

 ## How to run
 I personally run this on my server using [Dokku](http://progrium.viewdocs.io/dokku/).
 This makes it super easy to deploy a new version.